 - Reside in Canada or the United States

 - Be able to read and understand English

 *This study aims to be inclusive to individuals of all gender identities, bodies, and orientations.

 Men who are interested in participating will be asked to complete an online eligibility questionnaire that will take 10 to 15 minutes to complete (see the link below for access).
 If eligible, then we will send both you and your partner a survey by email, which can be completed online and should take 50-70 minutes to complete.

 What are the benefits to participating in this study?

 Participation involves no health risks and your confidentiality and anonymity are assured.

-As a thank you for completing the survey, both you and your partner will EACH receive a $18CDN (or $15 USD) Amazon gift card when you submit the first survey.
-When you complete the second, shorter survey one year later, each of you will receive a $10 CDN (or $8 USD) Amazon gift certificate.
+As a thank you for completing the survey, both you and your partner will EACH receive a $15 Amazon gift card when you submit the first survey.
 We will also provide you with some online resources regarding low sexual desire and arousal in relationships and how to seek help if you wish.

 This study is affiliated with Dalhousie University (Halifax, Nova Scotia, Canada) and is approved by Dalhousie’s Research Ethics Board.